 Conversational commerce is the latest development in this arena.

 Conversational commerce stands at the intersection of e-commerce activities and chat.
 Of course, dynamic chat applications have been available for websites for many years.
-Using a chat app can improve conversion rate by allowing a representative to overcome last minute objections or coach the user through technical problems.
+Using a chat app can improve the conversion rate by allowing a representative to overcome last-minute objections or coach the user through technical problems.

 Advantages of Conversational Commerce for e-Commerce Enterprises